Dumb and Dumberer: When Harry Met Lloyd: Home media

 Dumb and Dumberer: When Harry Met Lloyd was released on DVD and VHS on November 11, 2003 by New Line Home Entertainment.

 Reception

 Box office

 In its opening weekend, the film grossed $10.8 million in 2,609 theaters in the United States and Canada, ranking in sixth place behind Finding Nemo, 2 Fast 2 Furious, Bruce Almighty, Rugrats Go Wild and Hollywood Homicide.
 By the end of its run, Dumb and Dumberer: When Harry Met Lloyd grossed $26.3 million domestically and $13 million internationally for a worldwide total of $39.3 million, against a $19 million budget.

-Critical response
+Critical reception

-Dumb and Dumberer: When Harry Met Lloyd was panned by critics.
 Review aggregation website Rotten Tomatoes gives it a 10% rating based on reviews from 119 critics, with an average score of 2.8/10.
 The site's critical consensus states: "This lame prequel induces more groans than laughs.
 Rent the original instead".
 Metacritic gives the film a score of 19 out of 100, based on reviews from 28 critics, indicating "overwhelming dislike".